Dachshunds, as a breed, come under the category of the 'Hound Group' of dogs. They originate from Germany and the word Dachshund means

 Generally it is the cat who is more 'put out' than the dog!

 - They are hounds, they aren't lap dogs, and they do act as such.
 Small does not equal easy - you get a lot of dog for the size!

-- Many websites state that Dachshunds are a suitable breed for those who live in flats or apartments but this is only partly true.
-Yes, the can live in either as they don't take up much space,
+- Many websites state that Dachshunds are a suitable breed for those who live in flats or apartments, this is only partly true.
+Yes, they can live in smaller spaces,